electric-eloquence/fepper/README.md

 ### <a id="github-pages"></a>GitHub Pages
-If you have checked your Fepper instance into a repository in your GitHub account, you may run `fp publish` to publish `ui/public` to GitHub Pages.
-The Pattern Lab UI and Fepper static files will then be viewable from the Web at `http://{user}.github.io/{repo}`.
+If you have checked your Fepper instance into a repository in your GitHub account, you may run `fp publish` to publish `ui/public/static` to GitHub Pages.
+The static site will then be viewable from the Web at `http://{user}.github.io/{repo}`.
+(This requires that you previously ran `fp static` in order to view anything meaningful.)
 Normally, this is all that is needed.
 However, if you are using `webserved_dirs`, you will need to supply a `gh_pages_prefix` preference in `pref.yml`.
 This preference needs to be set to the name of your GitHub repository.

+In addition, if you want to publish the entire Fepper UI, you can similarly run `fp publish:ui`.
+However, this will overwrite the static site on GitHub Pages if you previously ran `fp publish`.

 ### <a id="mustache-browser"></a>Mustache Browser
-Mustache code can be viewed in the Pattern Lab UI by clicking the eyeball icon in the upper right, then clicking Code, and then clicking the Mustache tab in the bottom pane.
-The Mustache tags are hot-linked, and if they are written in the verbose syntax, clicking on them will open that Mustache file and display its code in the Pattern Lab UI, with its Mustache tags hot-linked as well.
-The Mustache tags must be coded in the verbose-pathed manner:
-`{{> 02-organisms/00-global/00-header }}`
+Mustache code can be viewed in the Fepper UI by clicking the eyeball icon in the upper right, then clicking Code, and then clicking the Mustache tab in the bottom pane.
+The Mustache tags are hot-linked, and if they are written in the verbose syntax, clicking on them will open that Mustache file and display its code in the Fepper UI, with its Mustache tags hot-linked as well.
+The Mustache tags must be coded in the verbose-pathed manner: `{{> 02-organisms/00-global/00-header }}`

 The path must be correct; however, the `.mustache` extension is optional.
 The default homepage is a working example.